aj07/velvet-hook/README.md

 This contract initializes the prediction market, manages token purchases, and resolves the market.
 Key functions include:

-- **initializeMarket:** Initializes the market by deploying the "YES" and "NO" tokens and setting up the Uniswap V4 pool.
+- **initializeMarket:** Initializes the market by deploying the "YES" and "NO" tokens and setting up the V4 pool.
 - **buyYesToken:** Allows users to buy "YES" tokens using USDC.
 - **buyNoToken:** Allows users to buy "NO" tokens using USDC.
 - **resolveMarket:** Resolves the market based on the event's outcome.

 ### PredictionMarketHook.sol

-This contract implements the custom logic for the prediction market using Uniswap V4 hooks.
+This contract implements the custom logic for the prediction market using V4 hooks.
 Key functions include:

 - **deployTokens:** Deploys the "YES" and "NO" tokens.
 - **updateYesTokenBalance:** Updates the balance of "YES" tokens for a user.